absmach/magistrala/docs/dev-guide.md

 make mqtt
 ```

-After that MQTT Adapter can be started from top directory (as it needs to find `*.proto` files) with:
+After that, the MQTT Adapter can be started from top directory (as it needs to find `*.proto` files) with:
 ```
 node mqtt/mqtt.js
 ```